ARBERT & MARBERT: Deep Bidirectional Transformers for Arabic: Question Answering Datasets

 \item \textbf{Emotion}.
 We compare to \newcite{mageed-2020-aranet}, who acquire $60.32$ $F_1$ on test with a fine-tuned mBERT.

 \item \textbf{Hate Speech}.
-The best results on the offensive and hate speech shared task~\cite{mubarak-etal-2020-overview} are reported by \cite{husain-2020-osact4}.
-The authors employ heavy feature engineering with SVMs exploiting emoticons, emojis, and hashtags.
-They also convert dialectal tokens to MSA and perform word clustering.
-They report $95$ F$_1$ score.
-Since our goal is to advance methods exploiting language models without need for heavy hand-crafted features, we do not compare to~\cite{husain-2020-osact4}.
-Rather, we compare our models to~\cite{djandji-etal-2020-multi} who rank $2^nd$ in the shared task since they use AraBERT in a multi-task setting.
-They report $83.41$ F$_1$ score on test data.
+The best results on the offensive and hate speech shared task~\cite{mubarak-etal-2020-overview} are at $95$ F$_1$ score and are reported by \newcite{husain-2020-osact4}, who employ heavy feature engineering with SVMs.
+Since our focus is on methods exploiting language models, we compare to~\newcite{djandji-etal-2020-multi} who rank second in the shared task with a fine-tuned AraBERT ($83.41$ F$_1$ on test).

 \item \textbf{Irony}.
-We compare to \newcite{zhang2019multi} who fine-tune mBERT on the irony task.
-The authors use multi-task learning, where they employ an auxiliary author profiling task along with the main irony task.
-They report $82.4$ F$_1$ score on the test set.
+We compare to~\newcite{zhang2019multi} who fine-tune mBERT on the irony task, with an auxiliary author profiling task, and report $82.4$ F$_1$ on test.

 \item \textbf{Offensive Language}.
-The best results on the offensive shared task~\cite{mubarak-etal-2020-overview} are reported by~\newcite{hassan-etal-2020-alt}.
-They propose an ensemble of SVMs, CNN-BiLSTM, and mBERT with majority voting.
-They report $90.51$ F$_1$.
-We compare to their results.
+We compare to the best results on the offensive sub-task~\cite{mubarak-etal-2020-overview} reported by~\newcite{hassan-etal-2020-alt}.
+They propose an ensemble of SVMs, CNN-BiLSTM, and mBERT with majority voting and acquire $90.51$ F$_1$.

 \item \textbf{Sarcasm}.
 We compare to ~\newcite{farha2020arabic} who train a BiLSTM model using the AraSarcasm dataset, reporting $46.00$ F$_1$ score. \end{itemize}